CyberReboot/vent/README.md

 #### `make images`

-This will build the containers and export them as tarballs into the images directory and then make a gzip of those tarballs.
+This will build the containers and export them as tarballs into the images directory and then make a zip of those tarballs.

 #### `make install`